Back to Blog

 7 min read

-China dominates global game art production.
-Here's how to successfully partner with Chinese studios for concept art, 3D modeling, and animation.
+China produces more game art than anywhere else.
+Here is how to work with Chinese studios on concept art, 3D modeling, and animation without the usual surprises.

 Wei Chen